ploomber/soopervisor/doc/index.rst

    soopervisor export training

 Soopervisor will take care of packaging your code and submitting it for execution.
-If using Argo Workflows, it will create a Docker image, upload it to the configured registry, generate an Argo's YAML spec and submit the workflow.
+Using Argo Workflows will create a Docker image, upload it to the configured registry, generate an Argo's YAML spec, and submit the workflow.

-Depending on the selected backend (Argo, Airflow, AWS Batch or AWS Lambda), configuration details will change but the API remains the same:
+Depending on the selected backend (Argo, Airflow, AWS Batch, or AWS Lambda), configuration details will change, but the API remains the same:
 ``soopervisor add``, then ``soopervisor export``.